-Lim Tin Seng is a Senior Librarian with the National Library, Singapore.
-He is the co-editor of Roots: Tracing Family Histories - A Resource Guide (2013), Harmony and Development: ASEAN-China Relations (2009) and China's New Social Policy: Initiatives for a Harmonious Society (2010).
-He writes regularly for BiblioAsia.
+Lim Tin Seng is a Librarian with the National Library, Singapore.
+He is the co-editor of Roots: Tracing Family Histories - A Resource Guide (2013), Harmony and

 Gleaming skyscrapers are a common sight in Singapore's city centre as the country attempts to overcome the limitations of space by reaching skywards.
 Less obvious, but no less important, are Singapore's efforts to take advantage of space underground.